 - Able to use the fellowship to broadly benefit the scientific software community.

-Applicants must be affiliated with a U.S.-based institution that is able to receive funding from the U.S. Department of Energy.
+Applicants must be affiliated with a U.S.-based institution that is able to receive Federal funding.
 Typically such institutions include U.S. government labs, U.S. universities, and U.S.-based corporations.

 Q&A Webinar about the BSSw Fellowship Program